 These parameters determine how an agent gains or loses information during the simulation.
 There are various forms of forgetting and learning that agents can take on.

 Forgetting determines if agents can lose facts that they learned and is a boolean parameter.
-If true, forgetting can decay at a sest rate under binary forgetting network.
+If true, forgetting can decay at a set rate under binary forgetting network.
 Binary Forgetting determines if agents are to lose the fact entirely or not.
-The agent either loses the entire fact or loses nothing.
+The agent either loses the entire fact or loses nothing based on the value in the agent x forgetting rate network for that agent.

 Binary Learning determines if agents can either learn the entire fact at once or not at all or learn part of the fact.
 When true, the agent either learns the entire fact at once or not at all.
 When false, the agent can learn a portion of the knowledge fact.